 Begin the process by writing several headlines.
 Old-time copywriters used to say that when you’ve written your headline, you’ve spent 80 cents of your dollar.
 Write several headlines, perhaps half-a-dozen, and select the most compelling.
 A good headline is indispensable and gives the article its purpose.

 Then attack your body copy, remembering the first fifty words are crucial.
 This is where you can lose half your audience.
 So, minimize the danger: consider your opening statements carefully and keep them brief.
 Get to the point by the shortest route.
 Writer Rick Voegelin, widely considered one of our industry’s finest, once told me he often opens his piece by taking his reader to the heart of the action.

 Follow your opening sentences with the most cohesive, proven statements you can muster and avoid gushing adjectives—in fact, avoid all adjectives if possible.
 When I examine some of my past articles I cringe.

 The Barmaid test

 Scientist Lord Rutherford, the father of nuclear physics, often told his staff at the Cavendish Laboratory in Cambridge that if they couldn’t explain their physics to a barmaid, it was bad physics.
 So, when your article is completed, ask someone to read it, preferably an objective female.
 In proof-reading, women are often more diligent than men.
 The article must be understood, unambiguous and cohesive, especially by those unfamiliar with the topic.
-Charge it with conviction, avoid repetition, as it annoys the reader, and remember Robert Frost: “The ear is the only true writer and the only true reader”; that is, endow it with an easy flow.
+Charge it with conviction, avoid repetition, and remember Robert Frost: “The ear is the only true writer and the only true reader”; that is, endow it with an easy flow.

 When first gathering your information it’s probably best to arrange it in numbered items.
 Often each line represents a paragraph—thoughts are stated in sentences but developed in paragraphs that advance the thought as a whole.